-- 2X Class teachers with QTS (one for each class) - 2X Teaching assistants (one for each class) - 1X Additional member of support staff (shared across the cohort)
+- 2X Class teachers with QTS (one for each class) - 2X Teaching assistants (one for each class)

 Children in reception start school at 8.45 am and finish at 3.20 pm.
 The class teachers in reception act as the key person for all the children in their class.